 Indian software and services (IT services) industry has been moving up the value chain, giving India a formidable brand equity in the global markets.
 Business Process Outsourcing sector has emerged as a key driver of growth for the Indian software and services industry.

 "Bollywood" is the name for the typical Indian cinema industry.
 The name Bollywood Comes as a reference to Hollywood but with the initial "B" for Bombay (Mumbai), the place in India for cinema productions of the same importance.

-The number of movies produced in India is the biggest in the world.
+The number of movies produced in India is the biggest in the World.

-India has a vibrant micro and small enterprise sector that plays a significant function in sustaining the economic growth, by contributing around 39% to the manufacturing production and 34% to the exports in 2004-05.
+India has a vibrant micro and small enterprise sector that plays a significant function in sustaining the economic growth, by contributing around 39% to the manufacturing production and 34% to the exports.

-agriculture, providing employment to 30 million people (2005-06) in the rural and urban areas of India.
+India is the second biggest employer of human resources after agriculture, providing employment to 30 millions of people in the rural and urban areas of India.